Sala plane crash investigation to focus on pilot’s licence

 An investigation into the plane crash which killed footballer Emiliano Sala will focus on the validity of the pilot’s licence.

-The Air Accidents Investigation Branch (AAIB) named “regulatory requirements” as one of four areas in which it will carry out further work before publishing its final report.
+The Air Accidents Investigation Branch (AAIB) named “regulatory requirements” as one of four areas in which further work will be carried out.

-Its interim report noted that the type of licence held by pilot David Ibbotson meant he could only fly passengers in the European Union on a cost-sharing basis, rather than for commercial flights.
+Its interim report noted that the type of licence held by the pilot meant he could only fly passengers in the European Union on a cost sharing basis, rather than for commercial flights.

 Pilots with his licence “must have a bona fide purpose for making the flight”, according to the AAIB.

-Argentinian footballer Sala signed for Cardiff City from French club Nantes for £15 million on January 18.
+Argentinian footballer Sala had just signed for Cardiff City from French club Nantes for £15 million when the plane crashed into the Channel on January 21.

-Mr Ibbotson, 59, of Crowle, Lincolnshire flew Sala from Cardiff to Nantes the following day, with the return flight – which crashed in the Channel – on January 21.
+He was the only passenger on board the Piper Malibu aircraft flying from Nantes to the Welsh capital.

 Advertising

-Radar readings show the aircraft turned left and right, descended gradually and climbed rapidly in the minutes before it crashed at 8.16pm.

-The AAIB stated that a band of showers, some heavy, passed through the area flown by the plane around the time of the crash.

-Sala’s body was recovered on February 6 but Mr Ibbotson has not been located.
+His body was recovered on February 6 but pilot David Ibbotson, 59, of Crowle, Lincolnshire, has not been located.

 The aircraft remains underwater off the coast of Guernsey after an attempt to recover it was hampered by bad weather.